Daniil Trifonov - Biography | Deutsche Grammophon

 Whenever Daniil Trifonov performs, time appears to stand still.
 Out of silence emerges a rare kind of music-making, transcendent and revelatory, never predictable yet always alive to the composer’s intentions and rooted in the music’s nature.
 “What he does with his hands is technically incredible,” observed one commentator shortly after the young Russian pianist’s winning performance in the final of the International Tchaikovsky Competition in Moscow in 2011.
 “It’s also his touch – he has tenderness and also the demonic element.
 I never heard anything like that.”
 This was the opinion not of a professional critic but of one of the world’s greatest pianists, Martha Argerich.

 Deutsche Grammophon announced the signing of an exclusive recording agreement with Daniil Trifonov in February 2013.
 His debut recital, recorded live at Carnegie Hall, presented Liszt’s Sonata in B minor, Scriabin’s “Sonata-Fantasy”, and Chopin’s 24 Preludes op.
-28. His next album, released in 2015, featured Rachmaninov’s Variations on a Theme of Paganini, recorded with the Philadelphia Orchestra and Yannick Nézet-Séguin, together with the same composer’s Variations on a Theme of Chopin and Variations on a Theme of Corelli and Trifonov’s own Rachmaniana, a virtuoso piece for solo piano.
+28. His next album (2015) featured Rachmaninov’s Rhapsody on a Theme of Paganini, recorded with The Philadelphia Orchestra and Yannick Nézet-Séguin, together with the same composer’s Variations on a Theme of Chopin and Variations on a Theme of Corelli and Trifonov’s own Rachmaniana, a virtuoso piece for solo piano.

 In 2016, DG released Transcendental, his recording of Liszt’s complete concert Études: the first such survey created for the Yellow Label by one artist.
 The following year saw the release of Preghiera, recorded with violinist Gidon Kremer and cellist Giedrė Dirvanauskaitė; Chopin Evocations, comprising recordings made with Mikhail Pletnev and the Mahler Chamber Orchestra of the two Chopin piano concertos, as well as a selection of Chopin’s earliest and latest works, and Chopin-inspired pieces by Schumann, Grieg, Tchaikovsky, Mompou and Barber; and a Schubert album featuring the “Trout” Quintet and other chamber works, recorded with Anne-Sophie Mutter and three graduates of the Mutter Foundation.

-Trifonov then recorded the complete Rachmaninov piano concertos with the Philadelphia Orchestra and Nézet-Séguin.
-Destination RachmaninovDeparture, featuring Nos.2 and 4, was released in October 2018, and was followed a year later by Destination Rachmaninov – Arrival, completing the cycle with Nos.1 & 3.
-His live recording of No.2 as part of the historic DG120 Gala Concert at Beijing’s Forbidden City was released in January 2019.
+Trifonov then recorded the complete Rachmaninov piano concertos with The Philadelphia Orchestra and Nézet-Séguin.
+Destination RachmaninovDeparture, featuring Nos.
+2 and 4, was released in October 2018, followed a year later by Destination Rachmaninov – Arrival, completing the cycle with Nos.
+1 & 3.
+His live recording of No. 2 as part of the historic DG120 Gala Concert at Beijing’s Forbidden City was released in January 2019.

 Follow Deutsche Grammophon online